kenagt/GoogleMapsScraper/README.md

-# Setup Instructions for TestProjectCorzlyKenan
+# Setup Instructions for GoogleMapsScraper

 Follow the steps below to set up the project on your system.